Visit Us at Booth 410 at the AMA Symposium for the Marketing of Higher Ed in Las Vegas on Nov 10-13 | SCHEDULE A DEMO

 Monitoring Solr Health

 A Solr monitoring system enables you to gather and analyze statistics, and visualize metrics, events, logs, and traces in real time.
-The screenshots in this blog post come from the Monitoring feature of SearchStax Cloud.
+The screenshots in this blog post come from the Monitoring feature of SearchStax Managed Search.
 Pulsethe Monitoring features allows users to monitor the health of a Solr deployment using real-time and historical statistical graphs of critical Solr server and JVM metrics.
 For increased flexibility, you can also define the time frame and frequency of the performance graphs.

 Let’s dive into the four critical metrics for monitoring the health of your Solr deployment: